1971–72 Northern Rugby Football League season: Final

-St Helens scorers: Les Greenall (1 try), John Walsh (1 goal)

 Challenge Cup

 The final was played between St. Helens and Leeds at Wembley Stadium, London on Saturday 13 May 1972, in front of a crowd of 89,495.
 After leading 12-6 at half time, St Helens beat Leeds 16-13.

 St Helens scorers were Les Jones (1 try), Graham Rees (1 try), and Kel Coslett (5 goals).
 St Helens forward Kel Coslett was the man of the match winning the Lance Todd Trophy.

 This was St Helens’ fourth Cup Final win in eight Final appearances.